blissland/blissflixx/README.md

 # RUNNING THE SERVER

-Hurray! the setup is now complete so you can start using the system.
-First start the server:
+Once the configurations is complete you can start the server by running:

     ./blissflixx.py

-Note that the first time you start the server it will first take a few moments to install the latest youtube-dl package.
+Note that the first time you start the server it will first take a few moments to complete the installation.

+Once you see the message "ENGINE Bus STARTED" the server will be up and running.
 Now open up a browser on your phone, tablet or PC and point it at:

     http://ip-address-of-your-pi:6969